sporky/httf_docs/docs/network.rst

 --------------

 During the game, you will connect to a network with a real CAT5 ethernet cable.
-This cable will provide access to Internet and in-game resources.
+This cable will provide access to Internet and in-game resources.  **Turn off your wifi.**

 ..
 NOTE::
    You **must** use the ethernet port on the table in front you.
 It's the only